jgallern/export-md-to-pdf/README.md

 # export-md-to-pdf
-terminal tool to export markdown file, export it to pdf and visualise it in zathura
+terminal tool to export markdown file, export it to pdf and visualise it in your favorite pdf reader.

 ## Instalation
 ```bash